paulca55/hubspot-local-development/README.md

 The purpose of this project was to make life easier when working on CSS and JavaScript files when developing HubSpot websites, with a focus on a modern workflow.

-Part of this process we will be using the [HubSpot Local Development Tools](https://designers.hubspot.com/docs/tools/local-development) (currently in beta) for downloading/uploading files via the command line.
+For part of this process we will be using the [HubSpot Local Development Tools](https://designers.hubspot.com/docs/tools/local-development) (currently in beta) for downloading/uploading files via the command line.
 This CLI tool can also be used to work with templates and modules but this isn't what I'm focussing on with this project.

 Features include:

 - Sass compiler - _SCSS syntax_.
 - JS compiler - _using Babel_.
 - CSS and JavaScript code linting and formatting.
-Note that linting is set up for use with a code editor that can display problems/errors, they won't be output to the terminal - _using ES Lint, Prettier and Stylelint_.
+Note that linting is set up for use with a code editor that can display problems/errors, they won't be output to the terminal - _using ESLint, Prettier and Stylelint_.
 - Live reloading of local CSS, JS files which are swapped out for the remote files on HubSpot, no upload/download necessary, for rapid development - _using Browsersync_.
 - Deploying files (as draft or published) to HubSpot via the command line - _using Hubspot Local Development Tools_.

 ## Prerequisites

-- [Node.js](https://nodejs.org) must be installed - _please note only Node `v10.0.0` has been tested._
+- [Node.js](https://nodejs.org) must be installed - _please note only Node `v10.0.0` has been tested_.

 ## Setting up HubSpot Local Development Tools

-_Note: you can refer to the [Hubspot Local Development Tools documentation](https://designers.hubspot.com/docs/tools/local-development) for more information._
+_Note: you can refer to the [Hubspot Local Development Tools documentation](https://designers.hubspot.com/docs/tools/local-development) for more information_.

 ### Installing the HubSpot CLI tool